prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Step 1 would consist of creating the `lwb`'s...
+- Step 1 would consist of creating the ZIL blocks...

    - issuing these to disk...

-   - and then waiting for the IO for all the `lwb`'s to complete.
+   - and then waiting for the IO for _all_ the blocks to complete.

 ---